 - After your cruise, you can buy your lobster and have it cooked to eat at the Portland Lobster Company restaurant.
 Farm to table, baby!

-I stayed in Portland, Maine to attend the Woman in Travel Summit.
-For attendees, many tours are hosted and that is how I got to experience much of what I wrote about.
+I stayed in Portland, Maine, to attend the Woman in Travel Summit.
+For attendees, many tours are hosted.
+That is how I got to experience many of my Portland adventures.
 As always, I will only recommend something I really enjoyed.

-While in Portland, Maine I stayed at The Holiday Inn Portland by the Bay.
-The location was perfect, a walking distance from most everything we did.
+While in Portland, Maine, I stayed at The Holiday Inn Portland by the Bay.
+The location was perfect, a walking distance from almost everything we did.
 They also had a shuttle to get us to points farther.
 Book a room at the Holiday Inn Portland by the Bay or search for your ideal Portland, Maine hotel here.